BinarySpritz/binaryspritz.github.io/_posts/2024-06-20-my-journey-for-100-days-of-swiftui.md

 {% endhighlight %}

 # Day 15
-Today has been dedicated to a recap of the foundamentals learnt so far.
+Today has been dedicated to a recap of the foundamentals learned so far.
 Nothing new has been added.
 From tomorrow we move into SwiftUI and app development.

 # Day 16
 Today we start iOS app development with a running example.
 WeSplit is an app that allows to split the cost of a launch or a dinner among people.